ClaperCo/docs/introduction/getting-started.md

 When you choose a tier, it is valid for one event.

 :::warning Be careful
-You cannot change the tier once the event is created.
+You cannot downgrade the tier once the event is created.
 :::

 ## Self-hosted version